Warning: This article contains strong language. If you don't like strong language, then leave this page immediately.

 I’ll further dismantle the shambolic "chemical imbalance" theory in a future instalment.
 For now, let’s return our focus to SSRIs and specifically fluvoxamine.

 Prior to the advent of SSRI drugs, the most widely-prescribed antidepressants were of the tricyclic variety.
 Because these drugs had a litany of side effects and were often rough on patients’ cardiovascular systems, researchers began searching for less toxic alternatives.

 In this article, I’ll focus on fluvoxamine, as it was the drug given to Adriano, and therefore the drug that prompted me to begin investigating the shady world of antidepressants.
-Rest assured, in Part 3 I’ll put the other five SSRIs under the microscope.
+Rest assured, in Part 3 I’ll put the other SSRIs under the microscope.

 After Adriano quit fluvoxamine, my first port of call was PubMed, where I typed in the keywords “fluvoxamine and suicide.”